-A. Agency/Department Heads: Effective January 1, 2009, an agency/department head who accrues Annual Leave pursuant to the provisions of this Resolution, may request to receive pay in lieu of up to forty (40) hours of Annual Leave per calendar year.
-Effective July 1, 2010, an agency/department head who accrues Annual Leave pursuant to the provisions of this Resolution, may request to receive pay in lieu of up to eighty (80) hours of Annual Leave per calendar
+Agency/Department Heads: Effective beginning the first pay period of calendar year 2024, an agency/department head who accrues Annual Leave pursuant to the provisions of this Resolution, may elect to receive pay in lieu of up to eighty (80) hours of Annual Leave per calendar year.
+Upon approval of the County Executive Officer, such agency/department head may elect pay in lieu of an additional eighty (80) hours of Annual Leave during the same calendar year provided, however, that no agency/department head shall receive pay in lieu of more than 160 hours of Annual Leave in any calendar year.